ASFOpenSARlab/opensarlab-docs/user_docs/jupyter_magic.md

 Allows **non-interactive** matplotlib plots to be displayed in a notebook.

 ### %matplotlib notebook
-Allows **interactive** matplotlib plots to be displayed and interacted with in a notebook.
+Allows **interactive** matplotlib plots to be displayed and interacted with inside of a notebook.

 ### %df
 This is a custom magic written for OpenSARlab.
 It uses the python function shutil.disk_usage() to check the state of storage on user volumes.